Steps of the eviction process in New Mexico:

 If the judge rules in favor of the landlord, a writ of restitution will be issued and the eviction process will proceed.

-Either party may file an appeal; however, if a tenant files an appeal, the eviction will not be stayed (postponed) during the appeal unless the tenant pays rent to the landlord or a special escrow account within five days of filing the appeal.
+Either party may file an appeal.
+If a tenant files an appeal, the eviction will not be postponed during the appeal unless the tenant pays rent to the landlord or a special escrow account within 5 days of filing the appeal.

 Step 4: Writ of Restitution Is Issued